 Lithium plays a role in B12 transport

 Foods that contain lithium and [easyazon_link identifier=”B005BP5UCM” locale=”US” tag=”nutrigenom-20″]Trace Minerals Research Concentrace[/easyazon_link] drops for reverse osmosis water or [easyazon_link identifier=”B00MJ18514″ locale=”US” tag=”nutrigenom-20″]Gerolsteiner Water[/easyazon_link] are good sources.
 According to Dr. Amy Yasko, “Data from the American College of Nutrition suggests that 83% of our population is lithium deficient and recommend a minimum daily intake of at least 1mg/day.”

 High B12 supplementation or injections, iodine supplementation, and thyroid medication may increase the need for lithium.

 MTRR is inhibited by Alcohol and Sugar/Candida overgrowth

-Sugar and yeast (produces acetylaldeyde) shuts down methionine synthase.
-Too much methylfolate can lead to high NO, which can shut down methionine synthase and transsulfuration pathways.
-NO levels tend to be higher in those with immune dysfunction, chemical sensitivity, Lyme’s disease and fibromyalgia, so methylfolate supplementation can make these individuals worse.
+Sugar and yeast (produces acetaldehyde) shut down methionine synthase.
+Too much methylfolate can lead to high nitric oxide, which can also shut down methionine synthase and trans-sulfuration pathways.
+Nitric oxide levels tend to be higher in those with immune dysfunction, chemical sensitivity, Lyme’s disease, and fibromyalgia, so high methylfolate supplementation can make these individuals worse.